-Three isolates of a
+Three isolates of a virus.

-virus.

-Membrane is bathed in DNA "probes".
-Each plementary DNA sequence on the sample's seeks out and binds only to a specific comprobe contains a genetic sequence that DNA fragments.
+DNA fragments are transferred from gel to a nylon called Southern blotting. membrane in a method plementary DNA sequence on the sample's seeks out and binds only to a specific comprobe contains a genetic sequence that